 I managed to get all the wadding out of my mouth and soaked some clean cotton wool in TCP and re-plugged the hole.
 I stuck a clean plaster on my face and got back into bed and slept for the rest of the day.

 Before that day, even though I intensely disliked going to the dentist, I did make the effort and go for check-ups every six months.
 I haven't been once in the last thirty years and I've no intention of going either.
-I've been really lucky with my teeth all things considered, and I've not had a single filling in thirty years.
+I've been really lucky with my teeth all things considered, and I've not had a single filling in all that time.

-It did all heal up eventually.
-I was left with a dimple shaped scar on the side of my face, and a real phobia of dentists, especially little Chinese ones.
+It did heal up eventually.
+I was left with a dimple shaped scar on the side of my face and a real phobia of dentists, especially little Chinese ones.